Covid 19 coronavirus: Ambulances and security descend on Auckland's St Margaret's aged care home

+• Covid 19 coronavirus: Son of Te Atatu rest home resident waiting on virus test results

+• Covid 19 coronavirus: 'Safe practice' issues at Rosewood Resthome in Christchurch after deadly virus struck

-Three ambulances and security have descended on Auckland's St Margaret's residential aged care home, which this week was confirmed as one of New Zealand's coronavirus clusters.
+Three ambulances and security descended on the aged care home this afternoon.

+"The transfers will ensure the residents receive the support they need while St Margaret's staff are cleared to return to work.
+A number of Waitematā DHB staff continue working inside the facility to help maintain business-as-usual care to other residents."

+The residents will return to St Margaret's as soon as there is enough staff.

-A witness at the scene of St Margaret's said as of 4.30pm today there were three ambulances parked in the driveway of the facility and a security guard barring the drive.
+A witness said three ambulances were parked in the home's driveway at 4.30pm today and a security guard barred the drive.

 The 15 confirmed Covid-19 cases linked to St Margaret's in Te Atatu were announced on Tuesday this week.

-The first positive result in the cluster was confirmed in early April, with the facility closely working with Auckland Regional Public Health Service since then.
+The first positive result in the cluster was confirmed early in the month, and the facility has worked closely with Auckland Regional Public Health Service since.

 The son of a woman living in the home said he last saw his mother shortly before the lockdown began.